qianqianshao/Drop-seq_ST/README.md

-This lists scripts used to analyze the Drop-seq data of adult mouse spermatogenesis and to generate the figures for my upcoming paper.
+This lists scripts used to analyze the Drop-seq data of adult mouse spermatogenesis and generate figures for my upcoming paper.